MarcusGrass/pgwm/docs/USAGE.md

 ## Exit
-Exiting is bound by default to `mod+shift+q`, the WM will try to tear down it's state and then close.
+Exiting is bound by default to `mod+shift+q`, the WM will try to tear down its state and then close.